Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Zambia are situated in Lusaka, the nation's capital and primary economic hub.
-This provides low-latency connectivity to the country's financial, governmental, and telecommunications sectors.
+Proximity To Key Business Districts: Data centers are located primarily in Lusaka, the capital and economic hub.
+This provides low-latency connectivity to government institutions, financial services, and the country's main commercial enterprises.

 Natural Disaster Risk

-Zambia has a medium overall disaster risk profile, with an INFORM score of 4.6 out of 10, as of September 2025.
-The risk landscape is defined by climate-related events rather than geological or coastal threats.
+Zambia has a moderate overall risk profile, with an INFORM Risk score of 4.6 out of 10, as of September 2025.
+The country is not exposed to significant seismic or coastal threats, but is susceptible to climate-related events.

 Key natural hazards include: